peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

  call the corresponding overload instead.
  Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
-* `NormalizingCharacterInput(String str) NormalizingCharacterInput`<br>
+* `NormalizingCharacterInput(String str) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class using Normalization Form C.
+Initializes a new instance of the NormalizerInput class using Normalization Form C.
 * `NormalizingCharacterInput(String str,
                          int index,
                          int length,
-                         Normalization form) NormalizingCharacterInput`<br>
+                         Normalization form) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class.
+Initializes a new instance of the NormalizerInput class.
 * `NormalizingCharacterInput(String str,
-                         Normalization form) NormalizingCharacterInput`<br>
+                         Normalization form) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class.
+Initializes a new instance of the NormalizerInput class.
 * `static List<Integer> GetChars(com.upokecenter.text.ICharacterInput input,
         Normalization form)`<br>
  Deprecated.
-Instead of this method, create a NormalizingCharacterInput on the input and call ReadChar to get the normalized String's code points.
+Instead of this method, create a NormalizerInput on the input and call ReadChar to get the normalized String's code points.
- Instead of this method, create a NormalizingCharacterInput on the input and call ReadChar to get the normalized String's code points.
+ Instead of this method, create a NormalizerInput on the input and call ReadChar to get the normalized String's code points.
 * `static List<Integer> GetChars(String str,
         Normalization form)`<br>
  Deprecated.
-Instead of this method, create a NormalizingCharacterInput on the String and call ReadChar to get the normalized String's code points.
+Instead of this method, create a NormalizerInput on the String and call ReadChar to get the normalized String's code points.
- Instead of this method, create a NormalizingCharacterInput on the String and call ReadChar to get the normalized String's code points.
+ Instead of this method, create a NormalizerInput on the String and call ReadChar to get the normalized String's code points.
 * `static boolean IsNormalized(com.upokecenter.text.ICharacterInput chars,
             Normalization form)`<br>
  Deprecated.
 Determines whether the text provided by a character input is normalized.